top of page

 • choose how you will organise your paragraphs - look for a way to group the data or information in a way that fits nicely into 2 body paragraphs

-Go to practice IELTS Academic Test Writing Task 1 questions & model answers
+Go to practise IELTS Academic Test Writing Task 1 questions & model answers

 Academic Task1